In Japan, お正月 (New Years) is the biggest holiday.

 Regardless of how they make their 年賀状 (New Years Postcards), a personal message to the addressee is handwritten on each one.

 If 年賀状 (New Years Postcards) are put in the mailbox during dates specified by the post office, they are guaranteed to be delivered on January 1 exactly.

 Also, each 年賀状 (New Years Postcard) has it’s own serial number printed on the back.
 In January, the post office announces a series randomly drawn numbers for a New Years Postal Lottery…whoever has a postcard with a winning number can receive a prize which is often something like a paid vacation in Hawaii, a television, a stationary set or stamps.

-(I have never won anything yet.
-Not even stamps.😦 ).
+(I have never won anything yet, except stamps).